PurpleTree HR logo

 Does an employee have to accept redundancy?

-Can I ask for volunteers for redundancy first?
+Can I ask for volunteers first?

-What happens if I cannot afford to pay statutory redundancy?
+What if I cannot afford statutory redundancy?

 How Purpletree HR Can Help